dheero/OBF.github.io/wiki/BOSC_Abstract_Submission.md

 [Abstract submission](http://events.open-bio.org/BOSC2015/openconf.php)
 opens on 5 March 2015.
 The deadline for abstract submissions will be 3 April 2015.
-You will be notified of your acceptance status (accepted for short or long talk or poster, or rejected) on 3 May 2015.
+You will be notified of your acceptance status on 3 May 2015.

+BOSC includes normal-length talks (about 20 minutes), lightning talks (5 minutes), and posters.
+Please indicate on the submission form which you want your abstract to be considered for.
+(All abstracts that are accepted for talks will also be offered optional poster spots.)

 ### \* \* \* Click [here](http://events.open-bio.org/BOSC2015/openconf.php) to submit your abstract! \* \* \*